miguelsolorio/vscode-symbols/README.md

 ### Icon Previews

-You can choose which icons to use from our Library:
+You can choose which icons to use from the [Library](https://www.figma.com/file/HYLMyRbIdSbIJQlqnd9pSN/Symbols---File-Icons?node-id=20521%3A84115&t=PyBzZOlVG5TXyEdx-1):

 |Name|Preview|
 |--|--|